dotlang/language/README.md

 5. Examples 11 to 14 indicate a door data type which can only be opened if it is already closed properly and vice versa.

 # Functions
+When type of the function indicates input types, in the literal part just mention input names.

 ## Declaration